iMiebaka/LBE/README.md

 ## Installing 💾

-To get the code running local, you need to clone it from the repo.
+To get the code running locally, you need to clone it from the repo.

 > For SSH